GURSV/RecipeRover-Production/README.md

-# RecipeRover

 ![logo](https://github.com/user-attachments/assets/34190e4e-4fc1-486b-aadd-a2a95e346178)

 RecipeRover is an intuitive platform designed for recipe management and discovery, built as part of a Final year Project.
 This repository houses the production-ready codebase for the project.

 🌟 Features
-● Recipe Discovery: Find recipes based on your preferences and available ingredients.
+Recipe Discovery: Find recipes based on your preferences and available ingredients.
-● User-Friendly Interface: Intuitive and responsive design.
+* User-Friendly Interface: Intuitive and responsive design.
-● Customizable Search Filters: Search recipes by ingredients, preparation time, or cuisine type.
+* Customizable Search Filters: Search recipes by ingredients, preparation time, or cuisine type.
-● Ingredient Management: Easily manage and add your ingredient inventory.
+* Ingredient Management: Easily manage and add your ingredient inventory.

 🚀 Technologies Used
-● Frontend: Next.js (with Tailwind CSS)
+* Frontend: Next.js (with Tailwind CSS)
-● Backend: Python
+* Backend: Python
-● Database: MongoDB
+* Database: MongoDB
-● Deployment: Vercel for frontend and Hugging Face for backend ● Others: TypeScript, React.js
+* Deployment: Vercel for frontend and Hugging Face for backend
+* Others: TypeScript, React.js

 📂 Project Structure
 ├── backend/               # Backend API and server logic